Consultation on advancing New Zealand’s energy transition

 A shared view of the direction of travel and the needs of an expanded electricity system will enable government and industry to drive innovation and create new solutions for consumers.

-We are asking for feedback on whether there are additional measures needed to support the electricity sector through this transition in the interests of Aotearoa New Zealand.
-We are aiming to identify, clarify and seek views on the gaps and challenges ahead, and ask what new measures the government, and others, should be considering to support the transition to an expanded and more renewable electricity system.
+We sought feedback on whether there are additional measures needed to support the electricity sector through this transition in the interests of Aotearoa New Zealand.
+We aim to identify, clarify and seek views on the gaps and challenges ahead, and ask what new measures the government, and others, should be considering to support the transition to an expanded and more renewable electricity system.

 Find the document in the list of consultation documents below